lowRISC/misc-linters/CONTRIBUTING.md

-# Contributing code to the temple repository
+# Contributing code to the misc-linters repository

 ## Contributor License Agreement

-Contributions to Temple must be accompanied by sign-off text that indicates acceptance of the Contributor License Agreement (see [CLA](CLA) for full text), which is closely derived from the Apache Individual Contributor License Agreement.
+Contributions to misc-linters must be accompanied by sign-off text that indicates acceptance of the Contributor License Agreement (see [CLA](CLA) for full text), which is closely derived from the Apache Individual Contributor License Agreement.
 The sign-off text must be included once per commit, in the commit